 The canonical contact system on $J^{k,l}(\R,\R^2)$ restricted to the equation manifold $\E$ is given by the following 1-forms:

 It defines a one-dimensional vector distribution $E$, whose integral curves are lifts of solutions of the given system to the jet space $J^{k,l}(\R,\R^2)$.

-As in the case of two different notions of symmetries, there are also two ways to introduce another vector distribution (or even a flag of distributions) complementary to $E$.
-Namely, the first way is to define a complementary foliation $F$ as the kernel of the projection $\pi_1\colon \E \to J^{0,0}(\R,\R)=\R^3$.
+As in the case of two different notions of symmetries, there are also two ways to introduce another vector distribution (or even a flag of distributions) transversal to $E$.
+Namely, the first way is to define a transversal foliation $F$ as the kernel of the projection $\pi_1\colon \E \to J^{0,0}(\R,\R)=\R^3$.
 The second way is to define $F$ as the kernel of the projection $\pi_2\colon \E\to J^{k-2,l-2}(\R,\R^2)$.

 Let us first consider the second case in more detail.
 As in case of trivial ODEs, let $F$ be the 2-dimensional completely integrable distribution tangent to the fibers of the projection $\pi_2\colon \E\to J^{k-2,l-2}(\R,\R^2)$.
 Next, we define $D=E\oplus F$, which can also be defined as a pull-back of the standard contact system on $J^{k-1,l-1}(\R,\R^2)$.
 In particular, the weak derived flag of $D$ defines the filtration of the tangent bundle $T\E$ and turns $\E$ into a filtered manifold of type $\n^{II}_{k,l}$.
 The decomposition $D=E\oplus F$ is known as so-called \emph{pseudo-product structure} and introduced and first studied by N.~Tanaka~\cite{tan3}.
 As in case of trivial ODEs, we shall call this pseudo-product structure \emph{the EDS of second kind associated with a non-linear system of ODEs of mixed order}.